Skip to main content

 Our Ask

-• Provide clear guidelines regarding when it is appropriate to offer unrestricted and core funding to nonprofit recipients
+• Create a provision with clear guidelines on when it is permissible to offer unrestricted, core funding to nonprofit recipients within the proposed appendix.

 Advocacy